DrC0okie/HEIG_CLD_Labo5/README.md

 ### Verify the ToDo application

-Then, using the kubectl port forwarding `kubectl port-forward frontend 8081:8080`, we can access the web app and see that it is served properly:
+Then, using the kubectl port forwarding `kubectl port-forward frontend 8081:8080`, we can access the web app and see that it is served properly :

 ![](figures/todo_webApp.png)